 Research perspectives

 In direct PCI, the onset time of AMI and color of coronary thrombus are often used to predict whether there will be no reflow or slow blood flow after stent implantation.
 However, the exact mechanism of no reflow or slow blood flow is not fully understood.
-Multiple pathophysiological mechanisms might be involved, including myocardial ischemia, myocardial reperfusion injury, distal coronary artery embolization and microcirculatory injury.
+Multiple pathophysiological mechanisms might be involved, including myocardial ischemia, myocardial reperfusion injury, distal coronary artery embolization, and microcirculatory injury.
 More prospective studies are needed to be carried out in the future in AMI patients with direct PCI after stent implantation.

 REFERENCES